fbpx

 Cedar Plank Smoking

 Cedar planks are great on gas grills and add a light sweet smoky flavor.
-Get plenty of planks, soak well and be ready with a water mister if the edges flare up.
+Get plenty of planks, soak well and be ready with a water mister if the edges flare up

 Which Rib Rules?

 This totally depends on you.
 If you enjoy the varying textures or love gnawing on gristly cartilage, or just want to get more ribs for your money, I strongly suggest the sparerib.
 If you are in a hurry and tend to focus only on the rib bones and like juicy ribs that are extra easy to eat, then go for the Baby Back Ribs.
 Better yet, do a side by side taste test of both at your next BBQ!
+So what are you picking Baby Back Ribs or Spareribs?

 Comments are closed.